 HHRI employees have two means of tracking time: one is filling in your timesheet in Dayforce.
 This tracks your total hours worked, as well as your vacation and sick time.
 For more on Dayforce, please visit the HR portal on HHRI’s website.

-We also have the MMRF employee effort certification form.
-This is how our payroll and accounting departments know which projects will cover the costs for your time.
-This video will explore how to track your time and fill in the certification form.
+We also have the HHRI employee effort certification form.
+This is how accounting knows which projects you’ve worked on and which projects will cover the costs for your time.
+This video will explore how to fill in the certification form.

-It’s also how MMRF keeps track of which account to use when paying you.
-Each project, be it a grant, contract, or internal funding, has an MMRF account number.
-Effort certification forms let accounting know which projects you’ve been working on and therefore which accounts to use for your paycheck.
+Effort forms are also how HHRI keeps track of what projects you’ve been working on.
+Each project, be it a grant, contract, or internal funding, has an HHRI project number.
+Effort certification forms let accounting know where you have been spending your time and therefore which projects are contributing to your paycheck.

-Signed employee effort forms are incredibly important.
+Signing your effort forms is incredibly important.
 Missing signatures from you or your supervisor could mean a delay in getting paid.
-And incorrect effort or account information leads to the wrong amount or account being charged.
-This is corrected by either payment from the correct account, or if it is no longer available, repayment by the employee.
+And incorrect effort or project information leads to the wrong amount or project being charged.
+This is corrected by either payment from the correct project, or if it is no longer available, repayment by the employee.
 You need to sign them as a personal guarantee that the information provided is accurate, true, and correct to the best of your knowledge.